avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 ::::option Rename Avo configuration classes

 We are falling more in line with how Rails and zeitwerk autoloads classes.
-We do this to avoidsome issues like class conflicts and difficult to remember naming schemes.
+We do this to avoid some issues like class conflicts and difficult to remember naming schemes.

 The old naming scheme: `{NAME}{TYPE}` (`UserResource`) The new naming scheme: `Avo::{TYPE}::Name` (`Avo::Resources::User`)